DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 - **Data Provenance**: Blcokchain comes baked in with *Data Provenance* by offering *immutable and cryptographically verifiable record of transactions*
 - each offers an **immutable** and **cryptographically verifiable record of transactions**
 - each one is also available in **DOCKER (containers)**

+### BlockchainOps
-- Full Scale Operationalization Paradigm: **BlcokchainOps**: *DevOps in Blockchain*-  One can use **Kubernetes (CaaS)** to seamlessly manage and govern these Blockchain containerized network, workloads (smart contracts, Member registry et al) with the High availability, Auto Scalability, Self healing NFRs.
+Full Scale Operationalization Paradigm: **BlcokchainOps**: *DevOps in Blockchain*-
+One can use **Kubernetes (CaaS)** to seamlessly manage and govern any

+- Blockchain containerized network,
+- workloads (smart contracts, Member registry et al) with the High availability, Auto Scalability, Self healing NFRs.